10 Year Authentic Business Plan for Semi-Retirement

 Reminder: As you read this post, are you coming across any internal blocks or concerns that this “couldn’t work” for you?
 Let me know by commenting on this post.
 I’d love to hear from you.

 Year 5: Scaling with Ads & Automation

-Now that you have online courses (and maybe books), you can use Facebook Ads and Google Adwords to reach thousands (or millions) of additional ideal audience members.
+Now that you have online courses (and maybe books), you can use Facebook Ads and Google Adwords to reach thousands (perhaps millions) of additional ideal audience members.

-This 10-year plan has been forming in my mind since then, and now I see that I myself am taking the “year 5” action of scaling with ads and automation.
+This 10-year plan has been forming since then, and now I am taking the “year 5” action of scaling with ads and automation.

-Currently, for every $100 I spend in Facebook Ads, I receive $200–400 of online course revenue, which means my return on investment is 100–300%.
-Far better than the stock market, and deeply meaningful: people are directly benefitting from my knowledge and work.
+Currently, for every $100 I spend in Facebook Ads promoting my courses, I receive at least $140 in revenue, which means my return on investment is at least 40%, and sometimes up to 300%!

-I’m working on creating a replicable, reliable process of investing money in one’s own paid ads, to receive an excellent financial return on one’s own courses, so that it could truly be the best financial investment one could make.
-It’s not only “making lots of money” but making truly good money — which arises from a deep sense of service to one’s ideal audience, having the income emerge from a direct connection to one’s meaningful work.
+It’s not just “making more money” but making truly good money — from a deep sense of service to one’s ideal audience, having the income emerge from a direct connection to one’s meaningful work.

 Year 6: Training Mentees

-By this point, with hundreds (or thousands) of people taking your online courses, you’ll start getting a lot more requests for 1–1 services and your group program, but you will only be able to serve a fraction of these potential clients.
+By this point, with hundreds (or thousands) of people taking your online courses, you’ll start getting a lot more requests for working with you 1–1 services or joining your group program, but you will only be able to serve a fraction of these potential clients.

-This is where it’s important to have mentees to take over some (or all) of your 1–1 services, and to help you facilitate your group programs.
+This is where it’s important to have mentees to take over some (or all) of your 1–1 services, and/or to help you facilitate your group programs.